lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Updating the code your study uses
 ---------------------------------

-Another thing you'll probably need to do eventually is set your study to use an updated version of the underlying frameplayer code.
+Another thing you'll probably need to do eventually is set your study to use an updated version of the underlying Lookit frameplayer code.

-Remember when we had to "build preview dependencies" so we could preview the study? ( :ref:`You can review that here.<Building study dependencies>`) That build process took the version of the frameplayer code we specified and bundled it up into a little container for our study to run in.
+Remember when we had to "build a preview runner" so we could preview the study? ( :ref:`You can review that here.<Building study dependencies>`) That build process took the version of the frameplayer code we specified and bundled it up into a little container for our study to run in.
 That container includes all the information Lookit needs about what frames are available to use and how they work.

-As you fine-tune your study, you will be making lots of edits to your study JSON, saying exactly what stimuli each frame should use, in what order, etc. But the study JSON is still interpreted in that same "container."
-If at some point you want to take advantage of bug fixes, video recording improvements, new frames that have been added to the standard Lookit code, etc., you'll need to update that underlying code and make a fresh container by building dependencies again.
+As you fine-tune your study, you will be making lots of edits to your study protocol, saying exactly what stimuli each frame should use, in what order, etc. But the study protocol is still interpreted by that same application.
+If at some point you want to take advantage of bug fixes, video recording improvements, new frames that have been added to the standard Lookit code, etc., you'll need to tell Lookit to use the new version and build a fresh experiment and/or preview runner.

-(How do you think about this split in roles between the code and your JSON?
-Do you have a good analogy for this?
+(Do you have a good analogy for the split in roles between your study protocol and the experiment runner?
+A sentence and a dictionary/language, directions and a car...?
 Please make a PR to the docs!)

 Try it out now!
-Follow the directions in :ref:`Updating the frameplayer code for your study<updating-frameplayer-code>` to update your tutorial study to use the most recent version of the Lookit code.
+Follow the directions in :ref:`Updating the frameplayer code for your study<updating-frameplayer-code>` to update your tutorial study to use the most recent version of the Lookit frameplayer.

-By design, updating the code shouldn't break anything that currently works - you shouldn't need to change your JSON!
+By design, updating the code shouldn't break anything that currently works - you shouldn't need to change your study protocol!
 However, it is important to always preview your study after any update to double check, and report any problems you run into.

 Understanding previewing vs. participating in a study